top of page

 It’s easy to spiral into comparison mode when social media is flooded with extravagant date nights, elaborate surprises, and couple photos captioned #blessed.
 But remember: social media is a highlight reel, not real life.

 A lack of grand gestures does not mean your relationship is lacking, and being single doesn’t mean you’re missing out.
-Your worth isn’t defined by how much someone spends on you, how public their love is, or how many flowers show up at your door.
+Your value is not determined by gifts, public displays, or grand events, or whether you’re celebrating at all.

 3. Single?
 Celebrate YOU Instead

-• A cosy night in with your favourite comfort food and a nostalgic rom-com.
+🩷 Plan a cosy night in with your favourite comfort food and a nostalgic movie.

 Loving yourself isn’t an if no one else does it, I guess I will situation.
 It’s an active choice to show up for yourself, not just today, but every day.